aiaicaramba/mlllm-devops/readme.md

 ## License

-This project is licensed under the MIT License - see below  and [LICENCE](LICENCE) file for details.
+This project is licensed under the MIT License - see below  and [LICENSE](LICENSE) file for details.

 ## Acknowledgments